michalkmet/xp-tic-tac-toe-test/NOTES.md

 POMODORO 3:
 - ⚠ TODO implement the method for both players to check the filled and empty squares
 - ✅ UAT3.5: Player 1 should have possibility to randomly place 'x' on the empty square
-- ⚠ TODO UAT3.6: Player 2 should have possibility to randomly place 'o' on the empty square
+- ✅ UAT3.6: Player 2 should have possibility to randomly place 'o' on the empty square
 - ⚠ TODO UAT3.7: Player 1 should see the filled squares
 - ⚠ TODO UAT3.8: Player 2 should see the filled squares